AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-migration.md

 You would receive an email from Box with a link to the shared folder.
 If you do not have a box account, click SignUp and create an account.
 Login instructions are then sent to the Integration Admin Email ID.

-After you save the connection, the migration page displays the message: “Box folder setup is complete”.
+After you save the connection, the migration page displays the message: "Box folder setup is complete".

 ## Migrating the content to Learning Manager {#migratingthecontenttocaptivateprime}